Manage Cody Context

 Cody Ignore Files

-file to specify files or folders from your codebase to be ignored as context by Cody through the following steps:
+Cody users can configure the .cody/ignore file to specify files or folders from your codebase to be ignored as context by Cody through the following steps:

 Enabling Unstable Features